ocaml-multicore/awesome-multicore-ocaml/README.md

 For contributing, [see the guide](https://github.com/patricoferris/awesome-multicore-ocaml/blob/main/CONTRIBUTING.md).

-If you are wondering what even is Multicore OCaml, you could start by watching [a video from 2014 about Multicore OCaml by Stephen Dolan and co.](https://watch.ocaml.org/videos/watch/490b5363-01b6-45d8-9b7e-c883a20026a1), then [one on how to parallelise your OCaml code](https://watch.ocaml.org/videos/watch/ce20839e-4bfc-4d74-925b-485a6b052ddf) and [how we can adapt the existing ecosystem to support Multicore OCaml](https://watch.ocaml.org/videos/watch/629b89a8-bbd5-490d-98b0-d0c740912b02).
+If you are wondering what even is Multicore OCaml, you could start by watching [KC's keynote at ICFP 2022](https://www.youtube.com/watch?v=zJ4G0TKwzVc&t=2s).
+To know more about how Multicore OCaml evolved over the years, see [this video from 2014 about Multicore OCaml by Stephen Dolan and co.](https://watch.ocaml.org/videos/watch/490b5363-01b6-45d8-9b7e-c883a20026a1), then [one on how to parallelise your OCaml code](https://watch.ocaml.org/videos/watch/ce20839e-4bfc-4d74-925b-485a6b052ddf) and [how we can adapt the existing ecosystem to support Multicore OCaml](https://watch.ocaml.org/videos/watch/629b89a8-bbd5-490d-98b0-d0c740912b02).

 For understanding effects in OCaml 5 you can watch [KC Sivaramakrishnan's Effective Programming in OCaml 5 talk](https://www.youtube.com/watch?v=xKUzN-McZUk) and also Thomas Leonard's talk at the [2021 OCaml Workshop](https://v3.ocaml.org/workshops/ocaml-workshop-2021) on [Experiences with Effects](https://watch.ocaml.org/videos/watch/74ece0a8-380f-4e2a-bef5-c6bb9092be89).
 Note both videos use a syntax for effects that will not exist in OCaml 5.00 (see also [ppx_effects](#ppx_effects)).